See the stars from the Milky Way mapped as a dazzling rainbow

 [Related: Astronomers just mapped the ‘bubble’ that envelops our planet]

 In its latest haul of knowledge, Gaia shares a more intimate profile of the stars it’s documented.
-On June 13, the European Space Agency (ESA) posted its latest findings from the project, including a trove of light spectroscopy images and records of tsunami-sized tremors across the Milky Way.
+On June 13, the European Space Agency (ESA) posted fresh findings from the project, including a trove of light spectroscopy images and records of tsunami-sized tremors across the Milky Way.

 “The catalog includes new information including chemical compositions, stellar temperatures, colors, masses, ages, and the speed at which stars move towards or away from us (radial velocity),” the ESA wrote on its website.
 “Much of this information was revealed by the newly released spectroscopy data.”